Frequently Asked Questions About Financial Aid

 Can I receive PELL and SEOG if I am enrolled in a certificate program?

 PELL and SEOG can be received for certain certificate programs.
-Check with the Financial Aid Office on the technical certificate programs that are approved for federal aid.
+Check with the FA Office for programs that are approved for federal aid.

 What will happen if I drop a class?